An introduction to parameterized queries and query templates.

 If we add a parameter for the account name we wish to know about, the query looks like this:

-The real value of parameterized queries isn’t just in helping to organize your the constant values in your query.
-The real value comes from being able to override the default value of the param, without modifying your query.
+The real value of parameterized queries isn’t just in helping to organize the constant values in your query.
+The real value comes from being able to override the default value of the parameter without modifying your query.
+See our blog post Expand your data’s reach using parameterized queries to find out more.
 The data.world workspace UI provides special functionality for working with query templates.
 If you type a parameterized query into the workspace query interface, you’ll see a button labeled “Preview query template”.
 This interface shows you a customized form for setting parameter values and running the query.

 An introduction to the use of special columns in data.world custom SQL.